Disney Port Orleans Riverside Resort Review

 Port Orleans Riverside Resort Rooms

 The resort rooms at this Disney Moderate Resort were a nice surprise with a more modern vibe.
 Of average size and adequate for your typical 4 people.
-In the Magnolia Bend buildings the rooms are are very prettily themed, just like an old plantation in the south.
+In the Magnolia Bend buildings, the rooms are very prettily themed, just like an old plantation in the south.
 The headboards were inlaid with some very light detailing featuring characters from Princess and the Frog.
-And other elements featuring the landscapes of the South popped up in paintings and decorations.
+Other elements featuring the landscapes of the South popped up in paintings and decorations.

-If you’re looking for the Royal treatment you can request the Royal Rooms at Port Orlean’s Riverside.
+If you’re looking for the Royal treatment you can request the Royal Rooms at Port Orleans Riverside.
 At about $60 extra per night, these rooms offer up more Disney-inspired decor fit for a princess.
-And unlike the Pirates Rooms at Disney’s Caribbean Beach Resort, which are being discontinued in 2023, reports of the Royal Rooms have been that they’re actually worth it.
+Complete with extra touches and fancy furniture, you also get huge paintings of each princess on the walls- adding to the castle-like decor.
+However, if you have a Princess Ariel fan then the New Little Mermaid Rooms at Disney’s Caribbean Beach Resort may be more to your liking.
+These, however, were great rooms and worth the extra cost.

 Taking extra attention to detail and offering prime locations within the resort to get to and from everything easily.
 Complete with gilded swirls throughout the decor, and Magical lamp gold faucets.
 Tassels on the tapestry curtains and princess portraits on the wall make these rooms every princess’s dream.
 While the upcharge for these rooms may not warrant choosing this over Disney’s Boardwalk Inn or Animal Kingdom Lodge, if you’re traveling with children, this room is a great way to add more Disney to a resort that isn’t covered in Disney IP.